xn551/Snekko/README.md

 ---

 ## **How Sneko Operates**
-Unlike *Fate/stay night*, Sneko’s goal isn’t to compete for a corrupted Holy Grail.
-Instead:
+Unlike the rituals described in **Fate/Stay Night**, Sneko are summoned to the Windows world.
+Their purpose is not to defeat each other through stabbing to obtain the Holy Grail(圣杯) that can fulfill any wish (in fact, the Fate Holy Grail has been contaminated and cannot truly fulfill the wishes of the Master 御主 and Servants 从者).
+The little Sneko believe that the Master's (boss, that is, you) wishes should be realized through their own hands and efforts, requiring mutual cooperation among them.
+Therefore, their true names are not concealed from each other.
+Sneko cooperate like a human company, generating different documents, records, evaluations, and executing codes,Unlike *Fate/stay night*, Sneko’s goal isn’t to compete for a corrupted Holy Grail.
+So:
 - They believe the **"Master" (you)** should achieve goals through their collective effort.
 - **True names are openly shared**—no secrecy between agents.
 - They function like a human company, generating documents, logs, evaluations, and executing code.